Key Takeaways

 How to Earn Points

-If you own a Sapphire card, you can also transfer rewards from other Chase cards, converting cash back earned from both personal and business cards into Chase Ultimate Rewards.
-On the business side, the Chase Sapphire Reserve Business and Chase Ink Business Preferred also earn transferable Ultimate Rewards points.
+If you own one of these four cards, you can also transfer rewards from other Chase cards, converting cash back earned from both personal and business cards into Chase Ultimate Rewards points.

 Chase Sapphire Reserve Business